All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 Hepatitis C (HCV) is a virus that causes an infection of the liver that is characterized by liver inflammation and damage.
 Hepatitis C tests are a group of tests that are performed to detect, diagnose, and monitor the treatment of a hepatitis C viral infection.
 The most common test for HCV looks for antibodies in the blood that are produced in response to an HCV infection.
 Other tests detect the presence of viral RNA, the amount of viral RNA present, or determine the specific subtype of the virus.

-Hepatitis C is one of six hepatitis viruses identified so far, including A, B, D, E, and G, that are known to cause the disease.
+Hepatitis C is one of five hepatitis viruses identified so far, including A, B, D, and E, that are known to cause the disease.
 HCV is spread by exposure to contaminated blood, primarily though the sharing of needles by intravenous drug users, but also by sharing personal items contaminated by blood such as razors, through sex with an infected person, via healthcare occupational exposure, and, less commonly, from mother to baby during childbirth.
 Before tests for HCV became available in the 1990s, HCV was often transmitted by blood transfusions.

 While HCV is not as contagious as hepatitis B, there is currently no vaccine to prevent infection.
 Hepatitis C infection is a common cause of chronic liver disease in North America.
-The Centers for Disease Control and Prevention (CDC) estimates that there were approximately 30,500 cases of acute hepatitis C in the U.S. in 2014 and that there are 2.7 to 3.9 million people in the United States have been exposed to the virus, and 3.2 million people are living with a current infection.
-Up to 85% of those who acquire the virus will become chronically infected.
+The Centers for Disease Control and Prevention (CDC) estimates that there were approximately 30,500 cases of acute hepatitis C in the U.S. in 2014 and that there are 2.7 to 3.9 million people in the U.S. living with chronic hepatitis C.

 Many of those who are infected have no symptoms and are not aware of the condition.
 The acute HCV infection may cause few to mild nonspecific symptoms, and the chronic infection may simmer quietly for a decade or two before causing sufficient liver damage to affect liver function.